 Iterate your plans, not the goal.

 This is why you need to be deliberate as you set a goal.
-Your goal should have a genuine purpose behind it, which will be your drive when challenges or distractors come.
-Once set, your plans are what you need to focus on henceforth with the goal in your foresight.
-Change is inevitable as you already know and as it comes, let it affect only your plans and not the ultimate goal you have set out to achieve.
-Iterate your plan if you find out it is not working and let the drive stay the same.
+Your goal should have a genuine purpose behind it, which will be your drive when you find yourself in challenging situations.
+Once set, your plans are what you need to focus on from there on.
+Change is inevitable as you already know but as it comes, let it affect only your plans and not the ultimate goal you have set out to achieve.
+Be flexible with your plans for achieving a goal but let the drive stay the same.
 As the popular saying goes,” if the plan isn’t working, change the plan but NEVER the goal”.
-No goal is unachievable, you just need patience sometimes or little tweaks to your initial plan.
+No goal is unachievable, you just need patience or little tweaks sometimes to your initial plan.

 Learn to forgive yourself and continue

 The fact that you couldn’t achieve your last goal doesn’t mean you should give up on your next.
-Only learn what didn’t work or why you couldn’t achieve the initial goal as defined and determine to make amends the next time.
+Only learn what didn’t work or why you couldn’t achieve the initial goal as defined and be determined to make amends.
 Learn to forgive yourself, as this is necessary to fully concentrate on defining a new, genuine purpose-driven goal.
 If you failed on your day’s goal, remember you still have a week.
-If you failed on a week’s goal, a month has 4 weeks in it and if it a year’s goal you couldn’t accomplish, remember you have the 1st of January of a new year to try again.
-If you want to achieve your every goal, develop the habit of forgiving yourself and proceed with those goals every time you fail.
-That’s all it requires.
+If you failed on a week’s goal, a month has 4 weeks in it and if it is a year’s goal you couldn’t accomplish, remember you have the 1st of January of a new year to try again.
+If you want to achieve your every goal, develop the habit of forgiving yourself and proceed with same or new goals every time you fail, till you see the outcome you desire.

 Celebrate before setting a new goal

-Even when I sometimes find this hard to do as I just want to go ahead with the next goal, I’ve discovered it is good to celebrate the achievement of even the smallest of goals because that is the secret to achieving more goals.
+Even when I sometimes find this hard to do personally as I just want to go ahead with the next goal, I’ve discovered it is good to celebrate the achievement of even the smallest of goals because of its influence on the next goal going forward.
 Celebrating every milestone doesn’t have to be in an elaborate way.
 For me, ticking off achieved goals for the day gives me a good feeling inside and makes me look forward to the next day with no pressure whatsoever.
 Sometimes unwinding with friends and dishing out lessons learnt does it for me and makes me want to look forward to a new goal.
-I accept that can be boring for most people, you just need to find what works for you in terms of celebrations and do it for every single goal you are able to accomplish.
+I agree these might not equate to what you call “celebration”, but you get the point.
 An author by the name Sylvia Daines once wrote in her book titled ‘You have set a goal, Now what?’ that “the more you celebrate your little successes, the more successful you will become and the more your journey of achieving big goals will be enjoyed”.
-Celebrate that little goal accomplished today and watch even the bigger ones fall into place.
+Celebrate every achieved goal, whether minor or big and do it in a way that helps you unwind, as well as, prepare you for your next goal.

 As we set out to accomplish our goals for the week, lets have these 5 steps in mind and practice them as the situation demands.
 With our minds made up, I believe there is never a goal too big to achieve.
 Have an awesome week!